BCCheungGit/ocm-checkin-app/README.md

 - [x] Translate Welcome Page
 - [ ] Add QR Codes
 - [ ] Congifure and connect to posgres database (I currently do not have access)
+- [ ] Release the app (app store and google play)
+- [ ] Organize code, add comments, make it more readable (in case future church members want to update the app)